-40. It may also be noted, parenthetically, that the Cassis de Dijon line of case-law provides an exception from the prohibition of measures having equivalent effect for legislation 'necessary in order to satisfy mandatory requirements relating in parti-
+40. It may also be noted, parenthetically, that the Cassis de Dijon line of case-law provides an exception from the prohibition of measures having equivalent effect for legislation 'necessary in order to satisfy mandatory requirements relating in particular to... the protection of public health'12 provided that the measure applies without distinction to both national and imported products.

-37. Viewed in the light of the Swedish situation - the legislation in issue dates from 1978 and the same policies appear to have been pursued since the 19th century, whereas the obligation to allow free movement of goods from other Member States dates only from 1994 11 - those considerations lead inexorably to the conclusion that the restrictions on the advertising of alcoholic beverages must have a greater adverse effect on new products introduced onto the Swedish market than on products already present there, the former being more likely to be from other Member States and the latter to be Swedish procular to... the protection of public health' provided that the measure applies without distinction to both national and imported products.
 However, as the Court pointed out in Aragonesa, there is no need to consider Article 30 in that light where (as here) the justification offered is the protection of public health, since Article 36 of the EC Treaty provides for such a justification whether the measure is discriminatory or not.